LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

   - dump Node ast back to builder franca code and textbox edit as franca
   - collect warnings when loading the project and show them at the end
 - add simple tests: looks_sayforsecs,motion_glidesecstoxy
+- what happens if you broadcast the same message again while someone else is waiting on a broacast_and_wait
+- should look at the extensions array first to give nicer error message before dying on an unknown upcode

 ## notes